CO-DEFEND: Continuous Decentralized Federated Learning for Secure DoH-Based Threat Detection: METHODOLOGY

 \section{METHODOLOGY}

 This section details the configuration of our federation scenario, including the selection and adaptation of the learning algorithms employed by the participating entities.
-We also describe the technical aspects of distributed federated and incremental learning that enable effective model training in a decentralized environment.
+We also describe the technical aspects of distributed federated and data streaming training that enable effective model learning in a decentralized environment.